huijing/huijing.github.io/_posts/2016-12-29-east-asian-character-emojis.md

 > 絵 (**e**) &#8776; picture) 文 (**mo** &#8776; writing) 字 (**ji** &#8776; character)

+*Update: [Jeremy Burge](https://jeremyburge.me/), Chief Emoji Officer at [Emojipedia](https://emojipedia.org/) issued [a correction](https://blog.emojipedia.org/correcting-the-record-on-the-first-emoji-set/) to a very widely known, yet incorrect fact that DoCoMo was the originator of emoji.*

+~~Emojis were invented by [Shigetaka Kurita](http://d.hatena.ne.jp/sigekun/) as a solution to the 250 character limit on [i-mode](https://web.archive.org/web/20130502120844/https://www.nttdocomo.co.jp/english/service/imode/), NTT DoCoMo's new mobile internet system (back in 1999).~~ Softbank released a [set of 90 emojis](https://emojipedia.org/softbank/1997/), including the well-loved pile of poo emoji back in 1997 on the Skywalker service for the DP-211SW mobile phone.
+As of now, the original designer's identity remains unknown.

-Emojis were invented by [Shigetaka Kurita](http://d.hatena.ne.jp/sigekun/) as a solution to the 250 character limit on [i-mode](https://web.archive.org/web/20130502120844/https://www.nttdocomo.co.jp/english/service/imode/), NTT DoCoMo's new mobile internet system (back in 1999).
-Most of the 176 original emojis were designed for the Japanese market, largely because nobody expected them to explode on the a global scale.
+2 years later, [Shigetaka Kurita](http://d.hatena.ne.jp/sigekun/) created a set of 176 emojis for NTT DoCoMo's new mobile internet system (back in 1999).
+Most of DoCoMo's 176 original emojis were designed for the Japanese market, largely because nobody expected them to explode on the a global scale.
 Soon after their release, there was [a proposal to encode these emoji in Unicode](http://www.unicode.org/L2/L2000/00152-pictographs.txt) by Graham Asher in 2000, but nothing happened because people weren't sure if emoji would be popular or not.

 Turns out, they were a big hit in Japan, but every telecom company did their own thing with emoji encoding so incompatibility was a big issue.
 There was a high chance your emojis just wouldn't display properly.
 Kinda like "tofu" characters when your computer doesn't support East Asian languages.

 So in 2006, Google started converting them into Unicode [private-use codes](https://en.wikipedia.org/wiki/Private_Use_Areas).
 Unicode itself is a fascinating topic so if you're interested, read [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) by [Joel Spolsky](https://www.joelonsoftware.com).

 Long story short, the private-use approach was problematic so another proposal was made to the Unicode Consortium to expand the scope of symbols to include emojis.
 According to the [Unicode® Technical Report #51](http://unicode.org/reports/tr51/), the timeline for emoji development looks something like this:

 <ul>
+  <li class="no-margin">2000-04-26 - NTT DoCoMo Pictographs</li>
   <li class="no-margin">2000-04-26 - NTT DoCoMo Pictographs</li>
   <li class="no-margin">2006-11-01 - Symbols (scope extension)</li>
   <li class="no-margin">2007-08-03 - Working Draft Proposal for Encoding Emoji Symbols</li>